DOTS Support

 Installing com.unity.entities

-Modify Project Settings
+Modifying Project Settings

 Initialization

-Initialization mainly consists of two parts:
+Initialization mainly includes two parts:

-• Register hot update dots types.
+- Register hot update DOTS types

 private static void InitializeWorld()